christianklausML/olist_data_analysis/01-Project-Setup/01-Context-and-Setup/README.md

 Add `olist` path to your `PYTHONPATH`.

-This will allow you to easily import modules defined in `olist` in your notebooks throughout the week.
+This will allow you to easily import modules defined in `olist` in your notebooks throughout the Project.

 Open your terminal and navigate to your home directory by running: